You are here

 Most projects go through several editing stages:

-• Stylistic editing: Clarifying meaning, eliminating jargon, polishing language, and other non-mechanical line-by-line editing
+- Stylistic editing: Clarifying meaning, eliminating jargon, polishing language, and other line-by-line editing

-• Proofreading: Checking proofs of formatted, edited material for adherence to design and for minor, mechanical errors in copy (such as spelling mistakes or small deviations from the style sheet)
+- Proofreading: Checking page proofs of formatted, edited material for adherence to design and for minor, mechanical errors in copy (such as spelling mistakes or small deviations from the style sheet)

-Editors may also provide developmental editing, rewriting, production co-ordination/editing, fact-checking, picture research, permissions, mark-up/electronic coding/tagging, desktop publishing, and indexing services.
-For more details on what each stage of editing and each additional service involves and does not involve, please see “Schedule A: Definition of Terms” in the Standard Freelance Editorial Agreement prepared by Editors Canada.
+Editors may also provide developmental editing, coaching, rewriting, production coordination/editing, fact-checking, picture research, permissions, mark-up/electronic coding/tagging, desktop publishing, SEO and indexing services.
+For more details on what each stage of editing and each additional service involves and does not involve, please see the Professional Editorial Standards document prepared by Editors Canada.
 This document is available in both English and French.

 Each industry—trade publishing, custom publishing, educational publishing, academic publishing, government publishing, corporate communications, non-profit publishing, and individuals preparing a manuscript to submit to agents or publishing companies or to self-publish—has its own set of expectations and, often, sets its own rates.
 If you would expect to pay an editor $60,000 a year in your industry, you should expect to pay a freelance editor about $60 an hour.

-Sometimes the fee is calculated as an hourly rate; other times it is calculated as a flat project fee.
+Sometimes the fee is calculated as an hourly rate; other times it is calculated as a flat project fee, often based on the word count of the document.
 Hourly rates vary depending on the type of work and the difficulty of the text.
 For example, a substantive edit of a document written by someone working with highly specialized terminology (for example, an academic) or by someone for whom English is a second language is more time-consuming than a proofread of a children’s book for a trade publishing company.

-Amy Einsohn’s The Copyeditor’s Handbook, Second Edition (University of California Press, 2006) provides the following guide for estimating the amount of time a particular project may take:
+Amy Einsohn and Marilyn Schwartz’s The Copyeditor’s Handbook, Fourth Edition (University of California Press, 2019) provides the following guide for estimating the amount of time a particular project may take:

 Like any self-employed service provider, a freelance editor charges hourly rates that reflect the cost of operating a business.
 An experienced freelance editor will, typically, bill between 20 and 25 hours per week.

-Well-established editors are registered with the government and must collect tax on top of their work.
+Depending on their annual income, editors may be required to collect tax on top of their work.
 In Ontario, this tax is the HST and is 13%.
 However, an editor performing a service for a client in another province must charge according to the other province’s tax rate.
 For example, an Ontario-based editor who edits a document for a client in British Columbia would charge that client 5% HST rather than 13% HST.

 Editors Canada recommends that expectations from both parties be established before a project is started.
 Our Standard Freelance Editorial Agreement spells out which elements should be clarified in advance.